YuigaWada/PortSnippet/README.md

 ## lang.json

 `lang.json` is a JSON file for list of file extensions.
-You need put this file on the same directory as PortSnippet.
+You need put this file in the same directory as PortSnippet.

 In Visual Studio Code, every language has a unique specific language identifier.
 When adding new languange, you need write  `identifier` for the language.
 Check [this](https://code.visualstudio.com/docs/languages/identifiers).